aditisrvstv10/spacex-app/README.md

-## How to Run the application
+## How to RUN the application locally

+Execute on terminal
+> "npm run build"
-Execute "npm run ssr" on terminal
+> "npm run ssr"

-PORT used:  9000
+Used PORT = process.env.PORT || 9000
 Application can be accessed at "localhost:9000" on web browser